 Ready?
 Let’s begin migrating your WordPress site.

-Method 1.
-Transfer WordPress from Local Server to Live Site Using a Migration Plugin
+Method 1: Transfer WordPress From The Local Server to Live Site Using a Migration Plugin (Recommended)

 This method is easier and recommended for beginners.
-We’ll be using a WordPress migration plugin to move WordPress from localhost to a live site.
+We will be using a WordPress migration plugin to move WordPress from localhost to a live site.

-First, thing you need to do is install and activate the Duplicator plugin on your local site.
-For more details, see our step by step guide on how to install a WordPress plugin.
+First, you need to install and activate the Duplicator plugin on your local site.
+For more details, see our step-by-step guide on how to install a WordPress plugin.

-Well, the archive file is a copy of your complete WordPress website.
+The ‘Archive’ file is a complete copy of your WordPress site.
 It includes all WordPress core files as well as your images, uploads, themes, plugins, and a backup of your WordPress database.

-The installer file is a script that will automate the migration by unpacking the archive file.
+The ‘Installer’ file is a script that will automate the entire migration process by unpacking the archive file containing your website.

-Step 2.
-Create a Database for Your Live Site
+Step 2: Create a Database for Your Live WordPress Website

-Before you can run the installer or upload the WordPress website from localhost to your hosting server, you will need to create a MySQL database for your live website.
+Before you can run the installer or upload the WordPress website from localhost to your hosting server, you need to create a MySQL database for your new live website.

 If you have already created a MySQL database, then you can skip this step.